-“Relying solely on a PDA to remind me where I’m supposed to be, and what I’m supposed to be doing, has never worked for me.
+“Relying solely on a phone to remind me where I’m supposed to be, and what I’m supposed to be doing, has never worked for me.
 The gadget hides too much, and I have to remember to go looking for it — not the greatest starting point for people with ADHD.
 Around the time I was diagnosed with ADHD, I started using a FranklinCovey paper planner, and printed out pages from Outlook that fit into it.
-The paper planner was more visible than a PDA — it sat on a raised platform on my desk — so it was very helpful.
+The paper planner was more visible than a phone — it sat on a raised platform on my desk — so it was very helpful.
 It became my oracle.

 “These days, I’m Outlook-driven, managed almost entirely from my desktop computer (a laptop, with docking stations at home and in my office).
 Outlook integrates my calendar, contact info, and tasks.
 It has notes, which I find useful for storing tidbits that I don’t know where else to put.
-And it syncs with my PDA, which serves as my portable Outlook, as well as my phone.
+And it syncs with my mobile device, which serves as my portable Outlook, as well as my phone.
 This electronic network works well for me.”

 9. Put the ‘Auto No’ on Manual

 “What’s the Automatic No?
 I would routinely say no when my wife would propose an outing or a different way of doing things at home.
 I didn’t know why.
 I wasn’t opposed to most of her suggestions.